 More than ever, organizations rely on the energy, commitment and engagement of their workforce in order to survive and thrive.

 The impact the global pandemic has caused to our personal and business lives has been huge—but not so different from other disruptions in our lifetime.
-In fact, crisis and conflict are happening more regularly—think 2008 recession, 9/11, natural disasters and beyond.
+In fact, crisis and conflict are happening more regularly—think 2008 recession

 The reality: It’s important to be prepared for these disruptions and make sure at the core, organizations are strong and nimble so business can continue.
 Maybe not “business as usual” but consider it “business evolved.”